In the 125 years to 2015, life expectancy in Australia increased by 33.2 years for males and 33.7 years for females.

 We asked what worries people about retirement.
 From a financial perspective, the 4Cs were far less concerned about running out of money – yet this was one of the leading concerns for everyone else.

 Interestingly, when the 4Cs were asked how often they thought about their finances, it was less than the rest of Australians.
-Their financial postion was important, but so was the time they spent with their family and friends.
+Their financial position was important, but so was the time they spent with their family and friends.
 Consequently, they were far less worried about losing touch with friends and colleagues in retirement when compared to the rest of the survey group.

 “How were they able to balance their financial and personal lives so much better than everyone else?
 Their secret was a simple one – they were better planners,” said Gary.